 Using Azure Key Vault, you as a security administrator will take the first step to secure the data on the cloud via the best possible ways towards secure key management.

-This can be done by encrypting keys and small secrets like passwords that use keys and gets stored in hardware security modules (HSMs).
+This can be done by encrypting keys and small secrets like passwords that use keys and get stored in hardware security modules (HSMs).

 You can monitor and audit the necessary logging information via the pipe logs into Azure HDInsight.
 This data can also go into your SIEM tools for required monitoring and analysis for any possible security threats.

 With the usage of Azure Key Vault, you don’t really have to provision or configure or patch or maintain any HSM’s or any other key management software for that sake.

-You can add additional vaults and secrets with very less effort and this can be centrally managed.
+You can add additional vaults and secrets with very little effort and this can be centrally managed.
 You can also simplify and automate the necessary tasks that relate to the maintenance of SSL / TLS certificates.

 Storing the keys on Azure Key Vault ensures that the keys, secrets and all the necessary authoritative details are available on the cloud rather than on-premises.